Does water quality impact the hair?

 2. Acidic Rinse

-Rinsing your hair with acidic products such as lemon and vinegar can help balance out the pH level of your scalp, and reduce the amount of buildup in your hair.
+Rinsing your hair mild diluted acids like lemon and vinegar can help balance out the pH level of your scalp, and reduce the amount of buildup in your hair.

-Using filtered or bottled water for your final hair rinse can also help you neutralise the damage caused by hard water to an extent.
+Using filtered or bottled water for your intial hair rinse while washing off shampoo can also help you neutralise the damage caused by hard water to an extent.

 Using products that deeply moisturise your hair can help counter the drying effects of hard water and reduce some of the damage.
 Leave-in conditioner or natural oils such as coconut or almond oil can also help you seal in moisture in your hair strands!

-Using deeply nourishing hair masks can help you restore some of the moisture to your hair- try using all natural products to prevent chemical reactions with the buildup.
-We recommend using Zemé’s Hair Mask that is made up of 100 percent pure and natural ingredients such as flax seeds, aloe vera and neem leaves that go the extra mile in helping you heal your hair!
+Using deeply nourishing hair masks can help you restore some of the moisture to your hair.
+Try using all-natural products to prevent chemical reactions with the buildup.
+But this will only work if there is no residue of shampoo or previous conditioner, so soft water rinsing is essential for this to work.
+We recommend using Zemé’s Hair Mask which is made up of 100 percent pure and natural ingredients such as flax seeds, aloe vera and neem leaves that go the extra mile in helping you heal your hair!